saadyehia/Linux-Server-Configuration/README.md

 sudo ufw enable

-now i can change port 22 to 2200 for example and test it again.

-8- i can also change time zone of server
+9- i can also change time zone of server

 sudo dpkg-reconfigure tzdata

-9- finnaly i can configure Apache to my server

-sudo apt-get install apache2

-sudo service apache2 restart

 10- also if you need database you can use postgresql